Nothing spoils a good story more than the arrival of an eyewitness.

 One of the main problems in debating historical events is that, once all the eyewitnesses are dead, the facts can be debated by people who weren't there, don't know, and worst of all, have a private axe to grind on the subject.
 What is a layperson, a non-historian, to think about the debate when the historians disagree?
 And disagree they do.

 One way to approach the subject is to look at primary sources – accounts written by eyewitnesses.
-The following is taken from the first chapter of Hardtack and Coffee, or, The Unwritten Story of Army Life, by John Davis Billings (1842-1933).
+One such account is Hardtack and Coffee, or, The Unwritten Story of Army Life, by John Davis Billings (1842-1933).
 Billings fought in the war as a young man in the 10th Massachusetts Volunteer Artillery Battery.
 After the war, he taught school in the Boston area for 61 years.
 We know that he freely discussed his views of the war with students.

 The Tocsin1 of War